Art: My

 football pitches in coloured bibs that identified sides and positions.
 If only

 Mister McDouall wasn’t so whistle happy.
-His frustrating habit of stopping play
+His habit of stopping play

-to give someone a telling off for wandering out of position snuffed out many a
+to scold a defender for wandering out of position snuffed out many a

-promising attack, as when play resumed, the offender was back where he should
+promising attack, as when play resumed, the defender was back in position.

-arrangement: every time my class had RE, I reported to Mister Carroll’s
+arrangement each time my class had RE, I had to report to Mister Carroll’s

 classroom.
 As instructed, I did not knock on the door.
 I simply walked in, helped